Offchurch Bury: Wightwick (Knightley)

 On his death in 1689 the 2nd Baronet bequeathed the manor to his 9-year-old step-grandson John Wightwick (his wife's grandson by her first husband), who in accordance with the terms of the bequest adopted the surname and arms of Knightley.
 The senior line of Knightley was still extant at Fawsley, but the 2nd Baronet quarrelled with his male relatives whom he excluded as his heirs.
-In 1699, at the age of 19, in Whitehall Chapel, Middlesex, with the consent of his aunt and guardian Mary Wastaney, John Wightwick Knightley I (born 1680) married 22 year-old Mary Marow (1677-1750), a daughter and co-heiress of Sir Samuel Marow, 1st Baronet (c.
-1652-c.
-1699) of Berkswell Hall, Warwickshire.
+In 1699, at the age of 19, in Whitehall Chapel, Middlesex, with the consent of his aunt and guardian Mary Wastaney, John Wightwick Knightley I married 22 year-old Mary Marow, a daughter and co-heiress of Sir Samuel Marow, 1st Baronet of Berkswell Hall, Warwickshire.